dimk00z/logging/README.md

-# logging
+# Logging course

- Logging small course
+This is code of the [Oleg Molchanov's course](https://www.patreon.com/posts/karta-kursa-v-32537851)